Last updated on July 2nd, 2023 at 02:34 pm

 Sadly Mavericks is responsible for the death of some of the surfing world’s greats, including Mark Fu in 1994 and Sion Millosky in 2011.

-Cortes Bank is an awe-inspiring big-wave surf spot in the Pacific Ocean, located 110 miles offshore from the Southern Californian coast.
+Cortes Bank is an awe-inspiring spot in the Pacific Ocean, located 110 miles offshore from the Southern Californian coast.

-Only accessible by boat, this huge ranging lineup is exposed to swell and wind from all directions, so scoring here requires careful planning and an eagle eye on the wave charts.
+Only accessible by boat, this huge ranging lineup is exposed to swell and wind from all directions, so scoring here requires careful planning and an eagle eye on the forecast.

 When everything comes together, massive right-handers open up for any brave waterman willing to take them on.